 Men’s volleyball is a fast-growing sport—in 2019, there were 66,908 high school volleyball players.
 However, only 4.6 percent of those athletes play on a college volleyball team and just 0.6 percent will earn a Division 1 roster spot.
 Athletes and families who are looking to get recruited and compete in college need to understand that there are a lot of recruits vying for roster spots.
 In order to get recruiting exposure and compete at the next level, recruits will need to effectively navigate the volleyball recruiting process.

 Though the college recruiting process is time-consuming and oftentimes confusing, recruits and families shouldn’t be intimidated by it.
-NCSA offers in-depth information on the men’s volleyball recruiting process provided by the former collegiate volleyball player and coaches that work here.
+NCSA offers in-depth information on the men’s volleyball recruiting process provided by the former collegiate volleyball players and coaches that work here.
 We help families determine how to target the right division levels, create a recruiting video that will stand out and successfully navigate the NCAA volleyball recruiting calendar.
 This detailed information will help your family ace the volleyball recruiting process and boost your chances of competing at the college level.
-Learn more about men's volleyball camps.

 Below, we have outlined the major sections of our volleyball recruiting guide for easy reference.
 We’ve included expert insider tips to give families a competitive edge and help recruits find the college volleyball program that is the best athletic and academic fit for them.